MikeCHackett/Real-Time-Bus-Tracker/README.md

 ## Description
--Real time map that tracks bus routes using asynchronus code.
+-Real time map that tracks bus routes in boston.
+-Marks differnet bus routes with icons.
+-JSON data is fetched with Asynchronous JavaScript using promises and is updated every 15 seconds.